|

 Evert: We are just as much risk as any other one, if we look at persons who abuse children they’re not only pedophiles.
 If it was I would be happy but it isn’t.
 People who abuse children have several forms of sexual attraction.
 They have several backgrounds, they can be male or female, they can be Christian or another religion.
 It is the person which is the problem and I am a person and I have a certain risk and it is mostly that in a point where the self-control is lacking that a risk can become a danger.
 So keep people on the safe side by making them strong in awareness, strong in their own self-esteem and strong in self-control.
 That is the point I’m trying to make.
 That is how we could take part in the prevention.

-Meg: Absolutely, so you’re saying that it doesn’t really matter the person’s orientation or the person’s attraction or not, what matters more is what’s going on individually when it comes to self-control, self-esteem, shame and other symptoms that may participate in a person deciding to act out and offend against a child.
+MEG: Absolutely, so you’re saying that it doesn’t really matter the person’s orientation or the person’s attraction or not, what matters more is what’s going on individually when it comes to self-control, self-esteem, shame and other symptoms that may participate in a person deciding to act out and offend against a child.

 Evert: Yes, and unfortunately we notice that many peers are in that middle state.
 They don’t have that self-esteem, they are ashamed, they hide away on several forms like marriage or live alone in a house outside society.
 I think that every psychiatrist or psychologist would mean that these people might have mental health risks.

-Meg: When you say peers are you talking about other people who have come out as minor-attracted that you’re aware of?
+MEG: When you say peers are you talking about other people who have come out as minor-attracted that you’re aware of?

 Evert: Yes.

-Meg: So talking about that community of people who come out as minor-attracted, Evert, share with me what you think the difference between a pro-contact map and an anti-contact or a nomap is.
+MEG: So talking about that community of people who come out as minor-attracted, Evert, share with me what you think the difference between a pro-contact map and an anti-contact or a nomap is.

 Evert: Well, pedophilia is simply the attraction, the sexual or romantic attraction towards prepubescent children.
 And if they are older they’re called hebephiles or something.
 The feelings are always the same, the age might vary and the appearance of the child might vary but the feelings are always a certain attraction and maybe a form of arousal or fantasy.
 That is all the same.
 The difference between pro-contact is that they actually want to act on these feelings, they want to act on their fantasies.